 - If you're using a Consumption plan.
 For an App Service plan, functions run on the VMs allocated for your App Service plan.
 See Choose the correct service plan for Azure Functions.

-- Higher SLA with two or more instances.
+- Higher service-level agreement (SLA) with two or more instances.

 - Recommended for production environments.